Seafood

 Use our Seasonal Seafood Calendar to check what's in peak season before you commit to a £80 basket — it's the single most important thing you can do to get a good box.

-If you've never tried fresh Scottish seafood properly, the gateway purchase is a box of live langoustines from George Campbell's in spring, boiled two to three minutes, served with mayonnaise and a dry Riesling.
-It is a genuinely life-changing food experience and it costs less than a decent meal out.
+If you've never bought fresh Scottish seafood direct, a box of live langoustines in spring is the classic introduction — boiled for two to three minutes and served simply with mayonnaise and a dry white.
+It's a straightforward way to taste the difference between properly fresh, landed-this-week shellfish and the frozen-and-thawed supermarket alternative, and it costs less than a comparable meal out.

 🦞 Not sure what's in season this week?
 Our free Seasonal Seafood Calendar shows month-by-month peak seasons for every major Scottish species.
 Check before you order.